 You could pursue work as an import/export coordinator, freight forwarder, market researcher, management analyst, customs broker, logistics manager, and more.
 And you could fill those roles for organizations that deal in anything from agricultural products to sports equipment.
 Even companies that don't have a large global presence often value the big-picture perspective that graduates of these programs bring.

 International business training can also be an excellent stepping stone to advanced studies in areas like public policy, finance, or law.
 The range of possibilities is extensive.

 2. Excellent Salary Potential

 Business careers frequently come with comfortable incomes, and those that involve cross-border markets are no exception.
 For example, have a look at the salary details for a few business occupations that commonly have an international focus.
-(The salaries below represent full-time earnings, rounded to the nearest thousand.)4
+(The salaries below are from the Government of Canada's Job Bank, represent full-time earnings, and are rounded to the nearest thousand.)

 Corporate sales manager

-- Region with the highest median salary—Ontario ($93K)
+- Region with the highest median salary—Saskatchewan ($97K)

 Freight forwarding manager

-- Region with the highest median salary—Ontario ($84K)
+- Region with the highest median salary—Alberta ($91K)